he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/language/Varki.md

 **Source** [[DATABASE/source/PFS Character Options|PFS Character Options]]
 _ Characters from Absalom have access to this language.
 This is a Reigonal Language for the Saga Lands._
-No speakers of this language can be found in the Archives.

 ## Regions (1)